Mark Jordon

 Jordon made his directoral debut with the short film To The Sea Again, which played at many festivals, making it to the final of the Angel Film Festival London and Moondance International Film Festival in Hollywood.

 On 8 July 2014, Jordon joined the cast of Emmerdale in the short term role of Daz Spencer.
 He reprised the role in August 2017, becoming a regular cast member until 31 January 2019, with a brief appearance on 20 December 2024.

 He is also known for his guest role as Connor Colman in BBC medical drama Holby City, and as Ray Wood in ITV's The Long Shadow.

 Jordon's wife is his former Emmerdale colleague Laura Norton, alongside whom he also appeared in the ITV reality show Drama Queens.

 Personal life

 Jordon married actress Siobhan Finneran in 1997; they divorced in 2014.
 They have two children together.

 His current wife is Emmerdale co-star Laura Norton.
 On 24 August 2020, it was announced that the couple were expecting their first child.
 On 29 January 2021, Norton gave birth to a son named Jesse.
 In November 2022, she gave birth to their daughter.

-In July 2018, Jordon was arrested on suspicion of assault.
+In July 2018, Jordon was arrested on suspicion of assault, when an argument in a pub spilled over to a fight on the street.
 In October 2018, he was charged with grievous bodily harm and assault.
 In November 2018, Jordon pleaded not guilty and was granted unconditional bail until his trial.
 In August 2019, he was found not guilty of all charges.